-Gov. McDonnell was convicted - and the convictions were affirmed - based on an overly-expansive interpretation of "official action."
+expansive interpretation of "official action."
 Four important legal doctrines demonstrate the error: (i) the rule of lenity, (ii) the stringency required where a statute implicates speech, (iii) the need for absolute clarity before altering the federal-state balance, and (iv) the need to avoid unreasonable results.

-The overly-expansive interpretation of "official action" in the decision below would wreak havoc on the public life of Virginia and the other States within the Fourth Circuit, and it would create a different rule for participatory democracy in the Fourth Circuit than the one that applies in other circuits.
+The overly-expansive interpretation of "official action" in the decision below will disrupt the public life of Virginia and, indeed, the public life of the nation if endorsed by this Court.